kojunseo/dotshow/README.md

 # dotshow
     We generate image to text on terminal
-    It is made for linux server to show image.
+    It is made for terminal (CLI) to show image.
     When we want to see image on python  linux server, we have to save image or use jupyter notebook.
     To overcome those problem, I made this package.